asamonek/asamonek.github.io/04talks.md

 - _Axiomatizability of 3-element algebraic matrices_, December 12, 2018, Logic and Analysis Seminar, Gent University

 - _When is a logic applied successfully?
-On validity and genuine validity of logical inferences_, December 12, 2018, Work In Progress Seminar, Centre de Philosophie des Sciences et Sociétés (CEFISES), Université catholique de Louvain
+On validity and genuine validity of logical inferences_, December 12, 2018, Work in Progress Seminar, Centre de Philosophie des Sciences et Sociétés (CEFISES), Université catholique de Louvain

 - _Modes of thinking and the logic of conditionals.
 Rethinking the Oswald sentence_, 24 May, 2018, Munich Center for Mathematical Philosophy (MCMP) Work In Progress Seminar, Ludwig-Maximilians-Universität München